Gaussian measures on the of space of Riemannian metrics: Introduction

 \section{Introduction}

+In this paper we construct Gaussian-type measures on the space of Riemannian metrics on a fixed manifold and make some elementary observations about them, leaving deeper results for further work.
+We will being with several motivations for our construction and with directions for further work.

+Let $(M,g)$ be a Riemannian manifold. \emph{Quantum Chaos} is a general term for the study of connections between the dynamics of the associated geodesic flow on $TM$ (corresponding to the physics of a classical particle moving freely on $M$) and the spectrum of the Laplace--Beltrami operator on $L^2(M)$ (corresponding to the physics of a quantum particle moving freely on $M$).
+We note the conjectures of Bohigas, Giannoni and Schmidt \cite{BGS} about asymptotic behaviour of level spacings between Laplace eigenvalues for classically chaotic systems, and M. Berry's random wave conjectures \cite{Berry} about asymptotic properties of eigenfunctions.
+These conjectures appear to be very difficult to prove using standard semiclassical methods, and a natural idea is instead to consider them \emph{on average} in some sense in the space of metrics on $M$, or perhaps to use random methods to construct examples or counter examples.

+Another motivation for our construction is of developing geometric analysis on (often infinite-dimensional) manifolds of metrics.
+Most important progress to date involved \emph{differentiation} on manifolds of metrics, in particular the study of $L^2$ distance between metrics and related questions \cite{Ebin,FG,Clarke}.
+The next natural step is to define \emph{integration} on manifolds of metrics, hence the need to define and study measures on those manifolds.
+Related questions have been considered in \cite{Morgan} (for manifolds of maps) and in \cite{CJW}.

-The paper \cite{CJW} initiated a program of studying the behavior of geometric properties of random Riemannian metrics; this can be thought of as performing geometric analysis on the (infinite-dimensional) manifold of Riemannian metrics on a fixed compact manifold.
-The authors of \cite{CJW} took a fixed ``reference'' (or ``background'' metric $g^0$ on $M$, and considered a random metric $g$ on an arbitrary but fixed compact Riemannian manifold $M$, lying in the conformal class of $g^0$.
-The conformal class was parametrized by letting the logarithm of the conformal factor vary as a Gaussian random field on $M$ constructed using the eigenfunctions of the Laplacian for the reference metric.
+We now turn to our construction.
+In the predecessor work \cite{CJW}, the authors took a fixed ``reference'' (or ``background'') metric $g^0$ on $M$, and then considered a random metric $g = e^{2\varphi}g^0$ in the conformal class of $g^0$, where the (logarithm of) the conformal factor $\varphi$ varied as a Gaussian random field on $M$, constructed using the eigenfunctions of the Laplacian for the reference metric.
+In the present paper, we work in a transverse direction: given the reference metric $g^0$ we choose a random deformation $g$ among those metrics having the same volume form as $g^0$.
+Again we parametrize those metrics by exponentiating a Gaussian random field on $M$.
+Beyond describing the construction we limit out study to the statistics of various distance functions on the space of metrics, leaving deeper investigation for later papers.